 If He replaces the Sabbath why not the other 6 days of the week?
 What would that even mean?

 If He is our Rest, are we no longer obligated to work 6 days as God commanded?

-Though we cannot know God fully since we are finite and moral and created, the issue is that this "which... are the Body of Christ" refers to "a" (not "the") totality of Christ in regard to what He wants us to know of Him (not a totality of His Being).
+Though we cannot know God fully since we are finite and mortal and created beings, the issue is that this phrase “which... are the Body of Christ” refers to “a” totality of Christ in regard to what He wants us to know of Him (NOT the totality of His Being).